I. Core Functional Features

 Chromium-silicon steel/chrome-vanadium steel: Offers higher fatigue strength and high-temperature resistance, and is used in critical applications such as automotive engine valve springs.

-Copper alloys: Such as phosphor bronze and beryllium bronze offer excellent electrical conductivity and corrosion resistance.
+Copper alloys, Such as phosphor bronze and beryllium bronze, offer electrical conductivity and corrosion resistance.

 Nickel alloys: Used in extremely high-temperature environments.